 - Top acquisition sources over the last X days

-Personally, I didn’t experience a single issue setting it up.
+In all actuality, we didn’t experience a single issue setting it up.
 The setup process was quite simple and just involved clicking a few button clicks to grant permissions.
 After that, it started working right away.

 It won’t completely eliminate the need to visit those services because the data in your dashboard is not nearly as complete as what you can get from each individual service.
 But it’s great to be able to, for example, quickly see the most popular search queries for your site over the past week.

 Plus, Site Kit is 100% free, so it’s not like you’re risking anything.
+Try getting Google Site Kit by following through the article.